Damien Winter Middle School and Novice Invitational

 - If you feel like you still have Qs about my paradigm feel free to ask me b4 the round/email me - I have nothing better to do in that 30 minutes of prep lol.

-I try not to be expressive in the round.
-If I make any facial expressions, it is probably unrelated.
+I try to stay non-expressive during rounds.
+If I show any facial expressions, it is most likely unrelated.

 TLDR - I am a senior at Damien high school, and I have been debating since freshmen year